Sahara Oasis Nourishes Artistry & Connections

 I recently traveled from Cambridge Massachusetts to Tunis, Egypt to lead a photography workshop at an oasis in the desert.
 I had visited Cairo and Alexandria the year before and I wanted to more fully immerse myself in Egyptian life so when the opportunity to be part of an art retreat in the heart of the country presented itself, I booked my flight.

-Although its fortunes have ebbed and swelled, the Fayoum has a legacy of art-making from time of the Roman occupation.
+Although its fortunes have ebbed and swelled, the Fayoum has a legacy of art-making from the time of the Roman occupation.
 In the eras from 100 BCE until the about the middle of the third century CE, those who were mummified for burial were outfitted with uncannily realistic portraits, painted in encaustic and tempera, then placed over the head of the linen-wrapped corpse.
-The dry Egyptian climate insured that these precursors to Coptic icons were preserved through the centuries.
+The dry Egyptian climate insured that these precursors to Coptic icons were preserved over the centuries.

 Flash forward twenties centuries to 2006, when Egyptian painter Mohamed Abla and his family established a retreat for artists in the village of Tunis, along with a unique museum for cartoons.
 The Ablas joined two Swiss potters, who had previously come to this spot to make pottery with a unique fusion of European, Islamic and folk traditions.
 Along with the art facility, Abla inaugurated a small museum to house another of his passions, Egyptian caricature art of the twentieth century.
 Now, every winter, painters, print-makers and sculptors come to the Fayoum from all over the world to participate in six weeks of workshops at The Winter Academy, run by Mohamed’s son Ibrahim.